natacha-beck/cbrain-wiki/programmer-guides/cbrain-task/New-Task-Tutorial.md

 The file '.../MyCksum/common/my_cksum.rb' is a place where you can put code that is common to both the BrainPortal side and Bourreau side of CBRAIN.
-In our example, we simply create a version comparison method.
+In our example, we simply create a version comparison class method.
 This method makes it possible to invoke some methods on the task's 'tool_config' association, and to quickly check if the particular version of the task selected by the user has support for a particular feature.
 In our example, we pretend that if we are